AlexGalhardo/app.alexgalhardo.com/README.md

       - $ npx prisma studio
       - http://localhost:5555/

-## HTML Templates (Design, UI, UX)
+## FRONT-END
+- Using Bootstrap5 and VueJS mostly in a MVC structure
-- Front-end development is not my focus, so I'm using mainly Bootstrap5 and pure JavaScript to manipulate DOM
+- Front-end development is not my specialty

 ## Emails
 - Using NodeMailer and MailTrap SMTP, with HTML templates
 ## Uploads
-- Locally and in AWS S3
+- This project can make uploads locally and in AWS S3
 ## APIs
-- This project uses 2 types of API: REST and Graphql using ApolloServer
+- This project uses 2 types of API:
+   - REST
+   - Graphql using ApolloServer
 - You can see Graphql ApolloServer Studio in: http://localhost:4000/
-- API documentation in development
+- API HTML documentation in development
+- REQUESTS:
+   - Insomnia: you can use <b>galhardoapp-insomnia-requests.json</b> file
+   - Postman: you can use <b>galhardoapp-postman-requests.json</b> file

 ## Payments
-- This project use 2 Payment Gateways:
+- This project use Stripe Payment API to make credit card transactions
-   - PagarME for Brazil BRL Transactions (R$)
-   - Stripe for USA USD Transactions ($)
-- Payment methods:
-   - Credit Card (PagarMe and Stripe)
-   - Bank Slip (Boleto Bancário - PagarMe)
-   - PIX

-## Logs
+- You can generate a SANDBOX Stripe API key in their site
+## Logs, Monitoring and Observability
 - This project uses 5 types of logs:
    - Winston => log important events in a static file inside ./src/logs/winston.log
    - Morgan => log http status code >= 400 errors
    - Telegram  => for email contacts, shop and plans transactions, and important ADMIN things
    - [DataDog](https://www.datadoghq.com/) => for production analysis
    - [Sentry.io](https://sentry.io/) => por production analysis

-## Some Projects Images
+## Some Project Images

 ### Home
 ![home_1](https://user-images.githubusercontent.com/19540357/149237559-affdbb69-1db7-4e0a-9392-479e173a2f34.png)